Skip to content

 Operating signals

-The early signals are usually visible in the working week: how decisions move, how intent is read, and how much confidence sponsors are willing to extend.
+The early signs are usually visible in the working week: how decisions move, how intent is read, and how much confidence sponsors are willing to extend.

 Decision rhythm